Dxsonu7/Spotify-Clone-App/README.md

 ## Summary

-**Spotify-Clone-App** is a login page of Spotify App made using Kotlin, XML, Android Studio.
+**Spotify-Clone-App** is a login page of Spotify App made from scratch using Kotlin, XML, Android Studio.

 ## Application Features